commonsharp/SurvivalProject-Server/README.md

 **When I say that a game mode (such as soccer) is working, I mean that you can start a game, the rounds system is working (in this case - goals), you can finish a game and see the results of who won and who lost.
 The elements/code/experience/guild experience gained is not implemented yet.
 Also you don't get kills/downs/wins/loses.
 It just means the game mode is opertional.**

 # TODO
+- [ ] Add GM chat commands.
 - [ ] Clean the big battle death code a bit.
 Only use one array for everyone's lives instead of 2 (one for slots and one for npc).
 - [x] Rename GameType to GameMode.
 - [ ] In a team game, when everyone is ready, the game starts.
 We need to also make sure that the teams are balanced.
 Right now it can start as a 4vs0, instead of 2vs2.
 - [ ] Add sendFriendsMessage and sendGuildMessage when the time comes.
 - [ ] Change the tutorial item class to net.objects.Item.
 - [ ] Get a list of all the request messages.
-- [ ] Add putBoolean/getBoolean in ExtendedByteBuffer.
+- [x] Add putBoolean/getBoolean in ExtendedByteBuffer.
 - [ ] Change the login credentials message format.
 - [ ] Finish the guild mark handler.
 - [ ] Add timed events (such as a random element flying around).